 Getting your exit planning right and taking the correct steps can save you money, so don’t leave an important matter to chance.

-I am a highly-qualified and experienced Independent Financial Adviser with over 30 years of experience, the last 15 in the UAE and prior to that in the UK.
+I am a highly-qualified and experienced Independent Financial Adviser with over 30 years of experience, the last 16 in the UAE and prior to that in the UK.
 I provide a fee-based personal financial planning service to expatriates resident in the GCC.
-I also comment on all kinds of financial isues in The National newspaper and also have a weekly column where I answer reader questions.
+I also comment on all kinds of financial isues in The National newspaper and have a regular column where I answer reader questions.
 You’ll see my name in other UAE publications from time to time.
 My business motto is proper advice for nice people.

 Please take a look at the many other useful articles on this website.